-The next item in the Agenda is the Appointment of External Auditor.
-The Chairman turned over the ASM to Mr. Jose Vicente Bengzon III, Audit Committee Chairperson.
+The next item in the Agenda was the Appointment of External Auditor.
+The Chairman turned over the floor to Mr. Jose Vicente Bengzon III, Independent Director and Chairman of the Audit Committee.

-Mr. Bengzon stated that as pre-screened by the Audit Committee, and endorsed by the Board of Directors, Reyes Tacandong & Co. or RT&Co. is being recommended for appointment as the Corporation's External Auditor for the fiscal year ending December 31, 2023.
-Mr. Bengzon also added that a brief description of RT&Co. is provided in the Definitive Information Statement for the Meeting.
+Mr. Bengzon presented that as pre-screened by the Audit Committee, and endorsed by the Board of Directors, Reyes Tacandong & Co. or RT&Co. is being recommended for appointment as the

+Corporation's External Auditor for the fiscal year ending December 31, 2024.
+Mr. Bengzon also added that a brief description of RT&Co. is provided in the DIS.

-The Chairman thereafter thanked Mr. Bengzon the asked the Corporate Secretary on the following voting results:
+The Chairman thereafter thanked Mr. Bengzon then asked the Corporate Secretary on the following voting results:

+For

-For Shares Voted Percent of Shares Percent of Outstanding
+Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

-Present/Represented Capital Stock 2,893,161,600 100 92.58
+2,696,987,600 100 86.30

 Against

-Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock
+Shares Voted Percent of Shares Percent of Outstanding

-- - -
+Snares voted Present/Represented Capital Stock

+- 1 File to the second

+N. Comments

 Abstain

-Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock
+Shares Voted Percent of Shares Percent of Outstanding

-- - -
+Present/Represented Capital Stock

-With the voting results, the motion was carried, and Reyes Tacandong & Co. is therefore appointed as the Corporation's External Auditor for the fiscal year ending December 31, 2023.
+With the voting results, the motion was carried and the following resolution was approved:

-"Resolved, to appoint Reyes Tacandong & Co. as the External Auditor of Upson International Corp. (the "Corporation") for the fiscal year ending December 31, 2023, as pre-screened and endorsed by the Corporation's Audit Committee and Board of Directors, respectively."
+"Resolved, to appoint Reyes Tacandong & Co. as the External Auditor of Upson International Corp. for the fiscal year ending December 31, 2024."